I promised to show you how I stamped my silverware from this post,so I’ve put together a silverware stamping tutorial

 First you need to find some silverware suitable for stamping.
-In my experience it seems like silverplated silverware is easier to stamp than stainless steel.
+In my experience, silverplated silverware is much easier to stamp than stainless steel.

 They have three different sets listed.
 I used the 1/8″ set.
 Harbor Freight has things on sale a lot, plus they also have 50% off coupons if you get their flyers or sign up for their email list.

 You might think that I shop here a lot, but not really.
 My husband is their #1 customer though.
 By the looks of his garage, we should probably buy stock in the company.